Bandar Baru Klang: Healthcare

 The KPJ Klang Specialist Hospital, a tertiary care hospital is located in the township.

 Shopping

-There is one shopping centre in Klang Newtown, the AEON Bukit Raja Shopping Centre.
+There is one shopping centre in the township, namely the AEON Bukit Raja Shopping Centre.

 Education

 Sekolah Sri Acmar; a private primary and secondary school is located at Persiaran Rajawali.
 An international school, Acmar International School is slated to open in June 2018.

 Government Offices

 The office of the Selangor Department Of Director General Of Lands And Mines (Federal) as well as Federal Offices Complex are located on Persiaran Bukit Raja 1.

 Sports and Recreation

 Klang Executive Club and U One Sports Centre are located within the township.

-Future Developments

-The 37.8-kilometer Shah Alam Line (originally the Bandar Utama-Klang line, BKL), an LRT extension to the western corridor of Greater KL will pass through the township.
-The township will be served by the Bandar Baru Klang (known interimly as Bukit Raja), Pasar Klang, and Jalan Meru (known interimly as Bukit Raja) stations.
-The line is expected to open in September 2025.